kohill/properties-util/README.md

-# Property Utils & Properties for HealthEdge Test Automation
+# Property Utils & Properties for Test Automation

 This project is the centralization of gathering run-time properties in a testing project.
 Properties can be attained with static calls in the test code or via system or environment properties.
 This project will also